ericbridgett/ELK-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
+- _What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
+⋅⋅⋅Load balancers ensure availability of servers and applications.
+The advantage of a jump box is ability to jump between servers without being⋅⋅
+⋅⋅⋅tied down to a specific Virtual Machine or server, it is versatile and allows for accessibility.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_